Celebrate Women's History

 The Sully Plantation served as part of the Underground Railroad, along which Harriet Tubman and other "conductors" helped thousands of enslaved people to freedom.
 Also learn about how, during the Civil War, the women of Sully worked and struggled to maintain the site while the men were gone.

-The Turning Point Suffragist Memorial (currently under construction) honors the millions of women who fought for over seven decades to win the right to vote.
-With the future site set to be located on the grounds of Occoquan Regional Park, the memorial tells the story of the women's suffrage movement in America.
+The Turning Point Suffragist Memorial honors the millions of women who fought for over seven decades to win the right to vote.
+The memorial is located on the grounds of Occoquan Regional Park and tells the story of the women's suffrage movement in America.
 Don't miss your chance to pose in front of the actual White House gates from 1917!